Schema management settings

 The options are:

-• Block On Sensitive Changes - Indicates to only block data generation if there are sensitive schema changes.
+Block On Changes That Could Expose Data - Indicates to only block data generation if there are schema changes that might expose data, such as new columns.
 Structural automatically handles notifications during data generation.
+For this option, Structural does not block data generation for schema changes on truncated tables.

-• Block On All Changes - For this option, if there are any unaddressed schema changes at all, either sensitive changes or notifications, data generation fails.
+Block On All Changes - For this option, if there are any unaddressed schema changes at all, either sensitive changes or notifications, then data generation fails.

 For more information, go to Viewing and resolving schema changes.